cwi-dis/igor/doc/using.md

 ```
 igorSetup initialize
 ```
+For now, Igor databases are _not_ compatible between versions.
+So if you have used an older version of Igor you have to first remove your old database.

-Now you need to add the standard plugins you need with
+Next you need to add the standard plugins you need with

 ```
 igorSetup addstd lan systemHealth ca user device
 ```

-(these are the standard plugins used by the default database, which by default does little more than checking the health of your internet connection.
-You can ignore the message about editing your database at this time).
+(these are the standard plugins used by the default database, which as distributed does little more than checking the health of your internet connection).

 At any time the server is not running you can check the consistency of the database, with